Universal credit: Existing tax credit claimants

-- they have a change in circumstances that ends their tax credit claim but they need to continue claiming support (e.g. change from joint to single household) and they are not prohibited from claiming UC
+- they have a change in circumstances that ends their tax credit claim but they need to continue claiming support (e.g. change from joint to single household) (natural migration)

 We explain more about how tax credit claims are brought to an end in these situations in our making a universal credit claim section.
 We also consider what happens if someone accidentally or mistakenly claims UC.